Sceliphrini: Interactions with other species

-Airplane incidents
+Relationship with humans

 Florida Commuter Airlines Flight 65

 On September 12, 1980, Florida Commuter Airlines Flight 65 crashed on a flight from Palm Beach International Airport to Grand Bahama International Airport, killing all 34 people on board.
 Before the flight, a mud dauber's nest was discovered in a pitot tube of the airplane which was cleaned by maintenance using an unapproved method.
 Although the NTSB could not determine the cause of the accident, one of the possible factors was the improper cleaning of the mud dauber nest from the pitot tube.

 Birgenair Flight 301

 On February 6, 1996, Birgenair Flight 301, a 757 jet flying from Puerto Plata in the Dominican Republic, crashed into the Atlantic Ocean.
 All 13 crew members and 176 passengers were killed.
 A key part of the accident was a blocked pitot tube.
 Although the tubes were never recovered from the ocean floor, the plane had been sitting on the tarmac for 25 days with uncovered pitot tubes.
-Investigators believe a black and yellow mud dauber, Sceliphron caementarium, got into the tube and built its cylindrical nest inside, causing faulty air-speed readings that were a large part of the crash.
+Investigators believe a black and yellow mud dauber, Sceliphron, got into the tube and built its cylindrical nest inside, causing faulty air-speed readings that were a large part of the crash.